djbrieck/brieckspro/content/posts/iphone-years-of-support/index.md

 ## year discontinued
 Is the date that apple pulled this device from the Apple Store, usually in occurrence with the new model replacing this one for sale.

 Right now this information is probably a column that could be removed since it seems to have no correlations to anything meaningful.
-Something to keep in mind when you buy an older new iPhone eg buying a new iPhone 13 in July 2024 does not really buy you any extra guaranteed support since its all based on when it was first announced.
+Something to keep in mind when you buy an older new iPhone e.g. buying a new iPhone 13 in July 2024 does not really buy you any extra guaranteed support since its all based on when it was first announced.

 This information was sourced from [EveryMac](https://everymac.com/systems/apple/iphone/index-iphone-specs.html) and [Wikipedia iPhone](https://en.wikipedia.org/wiki/IPhone) entries for each model of phone listed.